- Alcohol pre-loading is also called by these terms.

 The motives for the popular practice are many.
-They can include entering an event already buzzed or saving money by drinking less expensive alcohol at home before leaving.
+They can include entering an event already buzzed or saving money by drinking less expensive alcohol.
+They can do this at home before leaving.

 It can be to ensure that the drinker’s supply of alcohol won’t be gone before the night is over.
 Often it’s to reduce anxiety before beginning the evening’s entertainment.

 Some pre-load to socialize more easily without the loud noise in bars.
-And, of course, many pre-load simply to conform.
+Of course, many pre-load simply to conform.

 Preloading usually occurs before a night out.
 But it often occurs before other activities at which getting alcohol might be a problem.